mikepultz/netdns2/README.md

         ]
     ]);

-The `server` section of the `cache_options` property is passed directly to the [\Memcached::addServers()](https://www.php.net/manual/en/memcached.addservers.php) function, and lets you specify one or more Memcached servers to use.

-The `options` section of the `cache_options` property is passed directly to the [`\Memcached::setOptions()](https://www.php.net/manual/en/memcached.setoptions.php) function, and lets you pass any of the available Memcache options.
+The `server` section of the `cache_options` property is passed directly to the <a href="https://www.php.net/manual/en/memcached.addservers.php" target="_blank">\Memcached::addServers()</a> function, and lets you specify one or more Memcached servers to use.
+The `options` section of the `cache_options` property is passed directly to the <a href="https://www.php.net/manual/en/memcached.setoptions.php" target="_blank">\Memcached::setOptions()</a> function, and lets you pass any of the available Memcache options.

-#### Redis
+#### <a name="redis"></a>Redis

-NetDNS2 v2.x and up support caching DNS results in Redis, usin the [Redis](https://github.com/phpredis/phpredis) extension.
+NetDNS2 v2.x and up support caching DNS results in Redis, using the <a href="https://github.com/phpredis/phpredis/" target="_blank">Redis</a> extension.
 The current implementation does not support the RedisCluster object yet.

     $r = new \NetDNS2\Resolver(
     [